Chen Yi-min: Education

+After receiving his doctorate, Chen was a postdoctoral researcher at the National Cancer Institute in Frederick, Maryland, where he studied molecular oncology.

+Career

 He was the party-list legislator of the Kuomintang in the 9th Legislative Yuan from 2016 to 2020.
 During the 2019 protest on 2019, he pushed a female police officer and he apologized for that behavior.

 In May 2018, he joined the Kuomintang's Kaohsiung mayoral primary campaign.
 Han Kuo-yu won that campaign and was subsequently nominated as the party's mayoral candidate.